Which Licence do I need?

 I can’t find the character I need…

 K-Type fonts are normally made with a full set of standard Latin characters, and most recent K-Types come with a full set of Latin Extended-A glyphs containing all the common European accented characters.
-The Indian Rupee sign has been added as standard to our most recent typefaces, and the new Russian Ruble sign is also being added to our repertoire.
+The Indian Rupee sign is present in all recent typefaces, and the new Russian Ruble sign has also been added to our repertoire.

 We are increasingly widening the scope of our fonts and some include alternatives or swash characters that can be used by ‘OpenType’ aware applications such as InDesign or Illustrator, but may not be accessible using desktop publishing or painting programs.